-Belt has attracted interest and investment to south-central British Colombia
+Belt has attracted interest and investment to south-central British Columbia

 since the famed Cariboo Gold Rush of 1861.
 That history lives on in the many heritage